XDLoLiK/autore/README.md

 # autore
-A tiny library meant to convert regular expressions to different kinds of finite automatons and vise versa.
+A tiny library for converting regular expressions to different kinds of finite automatons and vise versa

 # dependecies
 - make